-[Updated on 7/20/21] Growing up in Atlanta, the mountain town of Helen, Georgia seemed like another world, with its bizarre Alpine architecture, biergartens, bratwurst, and annual Oktoberfest celebrations.
+[Updated on 7/20/21] Growing up in Atlanta, the mountain town of Helen, Georgia seemed like another world, with its festive Christmas in Helen GA celebration and fun Alpine architecture, biergartens, bratwurst, and annual Oktoberfest Fall Festival.

 But even as a kid I was much more attracted to the natural beauty of Unicoi State Park, which is located just a few miles away from the kitschy town.

 From hiking and fishing to camping and visiting Anna Ruby Falls, some of my fondest childhood memories came from family trips to Unicoi.

 As Helen’s popularity has exploded over the last few decades, so has tourism to the nearby North Georgia state park.

 But when we got a chance to visit (and stay in one of the historic Unicoi State Park cabins) in late February, we virtually had the park to ourselves!

 So here’s a look at everything you need to know about Unicoi, from the park’s history and hiking trails to the best cabin rentals, camping options, and more!

 READ MORE: 101+ Things to Do in North Georgia

 ADDRESS: 1788 Highway 356, Helen, GA 30545